A new ripplon branch in He II: Equations and boundary conditions

 \section{Equations and boundary conditions}

 Let us consider the half-space $z\!>\!0$ filled by superfluid helium.
-Following the approach in Ref. \cite{PRB}, the liquid obeys the ordinary linearized equations of an ideal liquid, but the relation between the deviations $P$ and $\rho$ of pressure and density from the respective equilibrium values is nonlocal, with some difference kernel $h(\mathbf{r})$ \cite{PRB,PRB2008}.
+In accordance with the approach of \cite{PRB}, it obeys the ordinary linearized equations of an ideal liquid, but the relation between the deviations $P$ and $\rho$ of pressure and density from the respective equilibrium values is nonlocal, with some difference kernel $h(\mathbf{r})$.
+The problem in terms of pressure can be expressed as a nonlocal wave equation.
+When solving the problem in half-space, the integration domain is limited to this half-space \cite{PRB2008} and the problem can be brought to the form